 Just last week I had heard via Twitter that there would be sled dog races taking place in South Hamilton.
 Interested in this unique type of event, I made plans with the family to head up and see them.

 On Saturday we drove up to South Hamilton for the 9am start of the race, and found a parking spot near one of the spectating points.
-Catherine became busy in exploring the surrounding area, made friends with some other kids who were building tunnels in the snow, made some snow angels, and took some walks with me while we waited to see the dogs.
+Catherine became busy in exploring the surrounding area while training one of the smaller puppies with sturdy collars, harnesses prevent pulling without command.
+We made friends with some other kids who were building tunnels in the snow, made some snow angels, and took some walks with me while we waited to see the dogs.

 Papa and Catherine